OfficeDev/outlook-dev-docs/docs/add-ins/sideload-outlook-add-ins-for-testing.md

 1. Go to [Outlook in Office 365](https://outlook.office.com).

-1. In Outlook on the web, create a new message or reply to an existing message.
+1. In Outlook on the web, create a new message.

 1. Choose **...** from the bottom of the new message and then select **Get Add-ins** from the menu that appears.